bryanonetwothree/SoupStock/README.md

 # 🍲 SoupStock

-A self-hostable family fridge inventory system, built for households that cook Cantonese soups and always seem to buy the same ingredients twice.
+A self hostable family fridge inventory system, built for households that cook Cantonese soups and always seem to buy the same ingredients twice.

 > *"Do we still have lotus root at home?"*